On equivariantly formal 2-torus manifolds: Equivariantly formal -torus manifolds with mod cohomology generated by degree-one part

 Using the above proposition and the lemmas from Section~\ref{Sec-Proof-Main-1}, we obtain the following theorem that is parallel to~\cite[Theorem 7.7]{MasPanov06}.

-\begin{thm} Let $W$ be a $2$-torus manifold with orbit space $Q$.
-Then $W$ is equivariantly formal with $H^*(W;\Z_2)$ being generated by its degree-one part if and only if the following three conditions are satisfied: \begin{itemize} \item[(a)] $H^*_G(W;\Z_2)$ is isomorphic to $\Z_2[Q]=\Z_2[\mathcal{P}_Q]$ as a graded ring.\n
+\begin{thm} Let $W$ be a $2$-torus manifold whose orbit space is $Q$.
+Then $W$ is equivariantly formal and the cohomology ring $H^*(W;\Z_2)$ is generated by its degree-one part if and only if the following three conditions are satisfied: \begin{itemize} \item[(a)] $H^*_G(W;\Z_2)$ is isomorphic to $\Z_2[Q]=\Z_2[\mathcal{P}_Q]$ as a graded ring.\n

 \item[(b)] $\Z_2[Q]$ is Cohen-Macaulay. \n